xaur/writings/201808xx-decred-for-custody-providers.md

 The custody provider is in the position to offer a unique service that is only possible in Decred.

-Implementing custodial voting requires more engineering effort compared to just custodial storage, but it is not building alone and from zero: there are many developers that can help with advice and some software already exists that can be used as a starting point.
+Implementing custodial voting requires more engineering effort compared to just custodial storage, but there are many developers that can help with advice and some software already [exists](https://github.com/decred/dcrstakepool) that can be used as a starting point.

 ## Earn voting fees on top of custody fees

 There are two actions that Decred holder could possibly delegate to his custody provider.

-First is continuously re-deposit DCR to maximize voting participation and rewards.
+First is continuously re-deposit DCR to maximize influence and rewards.
 Currently users either run a hot wallet 24/7 or give up some rewards by re-depositing on occasions.

-Second is voting with the deposited DCR.
+Second is voting with the locked DCR.
 Each holder's voting wallet needs to be always online in order to quickly respond to calls to vote from the network that happen at unpredictable times.
 Currently Decred holders pay 1-5% of their voting rewards to services that run voting wallets 24/7 for them.

-Custody provider can charge fees for performing both actions on behalf of clients.
+Custody provider can perform both actions on behalf of clients in exchange for a service fee.

 ## Developers